ppy/osu-wiki/news/2024/2024-04-12-osu-lazer-updates-april-12-2024.md

 ![](/wiki/shared/news/2024-04-12-osulazer-updates-april-12-2024/new-cookie.png)

 Designed by [flyte](https://osu.ppy.sh/users/3103765), this iteration of the logo was intended to refresh and modernise.
-The main change is the (slightly modified) use of the "Torus" font,which is nowadays used everywhere in osu! designs, instead of osu!(stable)'s "Aller".
+The main change is the (slightly modified) use of the "Torus" font, which is nowadays used everywhere in osu! designs, instead of osu!(stable)'s "Aller".

 However, after [widespread](https://twitter.com/ppy/status/1762766657855041571) [critique](https://www.youtube.com/watch?v=u-_7pfa_bPw), [the community has spoken](https://osu.ppy.sh/users/3103765):